Search

 The story behind the myth of kava causing liver damage

 For decades now, kava has gotten a bad reputation for potentially causing liver damage.
-The worst part about this myth, besides not being true, is that even though there is evidence that shows kava is not completely to blame, people continue to believe it.
+Besides not being true, the worst part about this myth is that even though there is evidence that shows kava is not completely to blame, people continue to believe it.

-Thankfully, an in depth study done by the World Health Organization, provided concrete evidence that kava itself is not to blame for the liver damage.
+Thankfully, an in-depth study by the World Health Organization provided concrete evidence that kava is not to blame for liver damage.

 The history behind the myth

-It all started in the 1990s, when there were a series of liver issues reported in Europe and the United States from patients using products containing kava.
-Its calming effects made it a popular supplement especially for those struggling with anxiety, sleep issues and emotional distress.
+It all started in the 1990s when there was a series of liver issues reported in Europe and the United States from patients using products containing kava.
+Its calming effects made it a popular supplement, especially for those struggling with anxiety, sleep issues, and emotional distress.

-This caused confusion as the island nations who had been using kava for centuries never experienced liver issues and some researchers argued that kava was safer and more effective for anxiety and mood disorders than conventional medications.
+These restrictions confused the island nations, who had been using kava for centuries and never experienced liver issues.
+Some researchers argued that kava was safer and more effective for anxiety and mood disorders than conventional medications.
+It doesn’t have the same side effects or negative long-term effects.

-It wasn’t until 2014, when Germany’s Federal Court finally concluded that kava does not lead to liver damage and these results came from poorly conducted research and badly defined herbal remedies.
-In fact, it was decided that side effects from kava were so rare that it should be considered insignificant.
+It wasn’t until 2014 that Germany’s Federal Court finally concluded that kava does not lead to liver damage.
+These results came from poorly conducted research and poorly defined herbal remedies.
+In fact, it was decided that side effects from it were so rare that they should be considered insignificant.

 Detangling misinformation

-The biggest issue is that the term “kava supplement” was used quite loosely.
-Quality control in the supplement world is a huge issue as products labeled as natural supplements aren’t strictly regulated.
+The biggest issue is that the term “kava supplement” was used loosely.
+Quality control in the supplement world is a huge issue, as products labeled as natural supplements aren’t strictly regulated.

-Unfortunately many supplement companies add ingredients and fillers to products to boost sales profits.
-This means that other ingredients may be present that could affect how the supplement works.
-In kava’s case, most of the supplements given in the studies were in tablet form, which is very different from the traditional tea preparation that pacific islanders use.
+Unfortunately, many supplement companies add ingredients and fillers to their products to boost sales profits.
+This means other ingredients may be present that could affect the supplement’s work.
+In kava’s case, most of the supplements given in the studies were in tablet form, which is very different from the traditional tea preparation that Pacific Islanders use.

-When reading the research included in the WHO report, many studies didn’t include the information of additional medications or supplements that may have been taken while also taking kava.
-It is an important point to remember that even though things are “natural” they still may negatively interact with other ingredients.
+When reading the research included in the WHO report, many studies didn’t include information on additional medications or supplements that may have been taken while also taking kava.
+It is important to remember that even though things are “natural,” they may still negatively interact with other ingredients.

 The bright future for kava